SEAWEEDS: Michelle Sui’s Live Score Concert at Project Blank

 Courtesy of the Artist

 “As an Asian American artist, we have her to look up to as an icon,” Sui said.
-“But at the time when she was making her work, she was really frustrated with the roles she had to play.
-I’m more interested in opening up some alternate realities — what if she had the opportunity to play roles she really wanted?”
+“I’m more interested in opening up some alternate realities — what if she had the opportunity to play roles she really wanted?”

 “My work is really about being present with the audience,” she said.
 “It’s not easy.
 You have to be in your body, willing to improvise and go off script if the moment needs it.”

-Seaweeds lives in that liminal space—between archive and imagination, structure and improvisation—asking what it might look like to remain visible without knowing how the story ends.
+Although the score is structured, durations expand and contract in response to the room.
+The performance lives between archive and improvisation, asking what it might look like to remain visible without knowing how the story ends.

 In Conversation with Michelle Sui